 Throughout this experience, I have gained invaluable advice and understanding of the paths women have carved to reach heightened destinations.
 Their pursuits and determination have resulted in creating companies, educating the next generation, and shaping the culture around us.

-I would like to thank my mentors: Jenna Abdou, Professor Sydney Finkelstein, Mr. Stephen Brooks, Mrs. Katherine Olson, S. Elizabeth Deiwert, Rohun Shroff, Mariana Antaya, Adnan Iqbal, and Michael Dunworth.
+I would like to thank my mentors: Jenna Abdou, Professor Sydney Finkelstein, Mr. Stephen Brooks, Mrs. Katherine Olson, S. Elizabeth Deiwert, Rohun Shroff, Mariana Antaya, Adnan Iqbal, Claire Chu, and Michael Dunworth.
 This project would not exist without your help and support.

 Subscribe here for all the latest news on how you can keep Thriving.